Yoga relieves tension and improves physical and mental health.

 Yoga classes at the Kershaw County Recreation Department's Old Armory regularly meet from 6 to 7 p.m.
 Tuesdays.
 Instructor Scott Freiberg says those who practice yoga look younger and experience improvement in general health, personal appearance, mental outlook and emotional stability, regardless of age or present physical condition.

 The cost is $36 for four weeks.
-The next session will begin Jan.
+The new session begins Oct.
 5.

 Line dance steps

 The chance to learn the Electric Slide and other popular steps is here.
 And with the addition of morning classes, there’s a session to fit almost any schedule.

 Line dance is a great stress reducer and emotional release as well as good exercise, providing much the same benefits as low-impact aerobics.
 Increase energy, improve strength and muscle tone.
 Age is no factor.
 And you can build your stamina while having fun.
 Come with a friend or spouse or come alone; you don’t need a partner for line dance.

 Join the Rec Department’s four-week line dance classes, offered for beginners from 6 to 7 p.m.
 Mondays.
 Intermediate classes are available from 7 to 8 p.m.
 Mondays.

 The cost is $15 a month or $4 per class.
 Instructor for line dance is Ann Segars, licensed by BMI-ASCAP, National Teachers of Line Dance.
 For more information, call the Rec Department.

 (For further information, call the Recreation Department at 425-6009 or 425-6010 or visit www.kershaw.sc.gov and click on departments and services.)